Kingdom of Bohemia: 15th century (Hussite movement)

 Soon after Hus assumed office, German professors of theology demanded the condemnation of Wycliffe's writings.
 Hus protested, receiving the support of the Czech element at the university.
 Having only one vote in policy decisions against three for the Germans, the Czechs were outvoted, and the orthodox position was maintained.
 In subsequent years, the Czechs demanded a revision of the university charter, granting more adequate representation to the native Czech faculty.
 The university controversy was intensified by the vacillating position of the Bohemian king Wenceslas.
 His favoring of Germans in appointments to councillor and other administrative positions had aroused the nationalist sentiments of the Czech nobility and rallied them to Hus' defense.
 The German faculties had the support of Zbyněk Zajíc, Archbishop of Prague, and the German clergy.
 For political reasons, Wenceslas switched his support from the Germans to Hus and allied with the reformers.
 On 18 January 1409, Wenceslas issued the Decree of Kutná Hora: (as was the case at other major universities in Europe) the Czechs would have three votes; the others, a single vote.
 In consequence, German faculty and students left Charles University en masse in the thousands, and many ended up founding the University of Leipzig.

 Hus' victory was short-lived.
 He preached against the sale of indulgences, which lost him the support of the king, who had received a percentage of such sales.
 In 1412 Hus and his followers were suspended from the university and expelled from Prague.
 For two years the reformers served as itinerant preachers throughout Bohemia.
-In 1414 Hus was summoned to the Council of Constance to defend his views.
-Imprisoned when he arrived, he was never given a chance to defend his ideas.
-The council condemned him as a heretic and burned him at the stake in 1415.
+In 1414, Hus was summoned to the Council of Constance to defend his views.
+Imprisoned when he arrived, he was allowed no legal advocate for his defense; the council condemned him as a heretic and relinquished him to an imperial secular court, which decreed he be burned at the stake in 1415.

 Hus's death sparked the Hussite Wars, decades of religious warfare.
 Sigismund, the pro-papal king of Hungary and successor to the Bohemian throne after the death of Wenceslas in 1419, failed repeatedly to gain control of the kingdom despite aid by Hungarian and German armies.
 Riots broke out in Prague.
 Led by a Czech yeoman, Jan Žižka, the Taborites streamed into the capital.
 Religious strife pervaded the entire kingdom and was particularly intense in the German-dominated towns.
 Hussite Czechs and Catholic Germans turned on each other; many were massacred, and many German survivors fled or were exiled to the rest of the Holy Roman Empire.
 Emperor Sigismund led or instigated various crusades against Bohemia with the support of Hungarians and Bohemian Catholics.